Pontiac GTO History 1964-1965

 Looking to make the new LeMans even more appealing, Pontiac executives realized their 389-cid motor, found in full-sized Catalinas and Bonnevilles, would easily fit under the hood.
 There was, however, an obstacle in offering the larger V8.
 General Motors had set a corporate policy on all A-body series cars, stating engines were to be no larger than 330 cubic inches.
 The corporate ban did not seem to apply on options, so promoting a 389-equipped Tempest as a special model, Pontiac got around the rules.
 The new performance package would be a low-volume option on the LeMans series, named GTO.

 1964 Pontiac LeMans GTO

 Available with the two-door coupe, hardtop coupe, or convertible LeMans models, the GTO package featured front bucket seats, floor shifter, and a well-planned performance image.
 Standard engine was a 325 horsepower 389 V8, topped with chrome valve covers, chrome air cleaner, and a Carter AFB four-barrel carburetor.
 A floor-shifted three-speed manual with Hurst shifter was standard, with a four-speed manual or two-speed automatic transmission optional.

 Standard features on the 1964 GTO included dual exhaust, seven-blade clutch-fan, stiffer springs, and larger diameter front sway bar.
 The exterior was set off by 14"x6" wheels, 7.50"×14" redline tires, non-functional hood scoops, and GTO badges.
 Performance options included quick-ratio steering, semi-metallic brake shoes, and limited-slip differential in a choice a gear ratios.

 Topping off the option list was the 389 Tri-power engine, featuring an induction system Pontiac had used on their full-size models since 1957.
 Three two-barrel Rochester carburetors sat on top of a cast-iron intake manifold, each with it's own small, chrome air filter.
-The engine ran off the center carb at idle and low speeds.
-When the gas pedal was mashed down, all three carbs opened together.
+The engine ran off the center carburetor at idle and low speeds.
+When the gas pedal was stomped on, all three carbs opened together.
 Engine output was boosted to 348 horsepower.
 With the GTO weighing around 3,500 pounds, power-to-weight ratio was nearly one-to-one.
 No car in its price range could match it's performance.